neilg63/julian_day_converter/README.md

 This library provides compatibility with astronomical applications that use Julian Days as 64-bit floats.
 A **Julian day** represents the number of days since the beginning of the Julian period, which started at 12 noon on 24th November 4712 BCE (-4713-11-24T12:00:00 UTC), and is used primarily by astronomers, and in software for easily calculating elapsed days between two events.
 Julian days facilitate calculations when dealing with extended periods of time.

-It adds a Trait and 4 utility methods to the Rust's standard datetime crate, Chrono, and as well as standalone functions to convert to and from Unix timestamps.
+It adds a trait and 4 utility methods to the Rust's standard datetime crate, Chrono, and as well as standalone functions to convert to and from Unix timestamps.
 All date-time objects are UTC and may be converted to a timezone-aware chrono::DateTime .

+A similar [julianday](https://crates.io/crates/julianday) crate exists, but only handles Julian days as integers and converts them to chrono::NaiveDate only.
+I developed this crate primarily interoperability with a Rust wrapper of the [Swiss Ephemeris](https://github.com/aloistr/swisseph) library.

 ## Direct functions